 In biometrics, liveness detection is the ability to detect whether a sensor is viewing a live biometric sample — as opposed to a recording or digital replay, picture, print, mask, or other non-living spoof.
-This typically happens in the background, as soon as the user provides a biometric sample such as a selfie or fingerprint scan.
+This typically happens in the background, as soon as the user provides an image, such as a selfie.

 Liveness detection typically uses sophisticated algorithms that analyze a variety of data to reach a conclusion as to whether or not the subject is a real, living person or a spoof.

 Depending on the use-case, liveness detection may leverage data such as:

 - Image data: This is the data directly contained within the image itself.
 Facial measurements, skin texture, various face ratios, light and shadow analysis, and depth signals all fall under this category.

 - Metadata: This is the data contained within the image file.
 When and where a photo was taken, for example, are important pieces of metadata that can help a system detect liveness.

 - Challenges: Challenges ask the individual to perform a specific action — such as turning their head, making a random face, or holding a particular object within the frame of the photo — when they take a selfie or video.
 Because these are hard to fake, they can be very effective against stock images that may be used in spoofing attacks.
 Challenges are also called active detection techniques.

 - Reflexive signals: Human reflexes such as breathing, blinking, and eye dilation are difficult to fake.
 As such, reflexive signals can be leveraged in cases where a user submits a selfie video, as opposed to a single still image.

 Exactly where in your identity verification process you choose to leverage selfie verification will depend on the unique needs of your business.